PelionIoT/pelion-ready-example/README.md

     <span class="notes">**Note:** You may have to update the firmware inside the ESP8266 module.</span>

-2. Include the header file for the interface.
+2. Include the header file for the interface:

     ```cpp
     #include "ESP8266Interface.h"
     ```

-3. Declare the network interface object.
+3. Declare the network interface object:

     ```cpp
     ESP8266Interface net(D1, D0);
     ```

-4. Connect the interface.
+4. Connect the interface:

     ```cpp
     nsapi_error_t status = net.connect(MBED_CONF_APP_WIFI_SSID, MBED_CONF_APP_WIFI_PASSWORD, NSAPI_SECURITY_WPA_WPA2);
     ```

-5. When Pelion Client is started, pass the network interface.
+5. When the Client is started, pass the network interface:

     ```cpp
     SimpleMbedCloudClient client(&net, &sd, &fs);
     ```

-6. Add the WiFi credentials information in `mbed_app.json` (located at the top level of the Simple Pelion Client example project).
+6. Add the Wi-Fi credentials information in `mbed_app.json` (located at the top level of the example project):

     ```json
         "config": {